a-random-lemurian/firlas-rules/First Last Rules.md

 1. First Last is not allowed to attempt to carry the any Quarg Ringworld to Sagittarius A\* to "Cast it into the fire!
 Destroy it!".
 1. First Last is not allowed to call Sagittarius A\* "Orodruin".
 1. First Last is not allowed to reference "the Lord of the Rings" for any purpose.
 Ever.
+1. First Last is not allowed to kidnap an Archon for their personal use.